Madhu Balakrishnan: Personal life

-Madhu Balakrishnan was born on 24 June 1973 to Balakrishnan and Leelavathy at Paravur, Eranakulam.
-His earlier life was at Koratty ,near Chalakudy, Thrissur.
+Madhu Balakrishnan was born on 24 June 1974 to the late Balakrishnan (d.
+1987) and Leelavathy at Paravur in Eranakulam.
+His earlier life was at Koratty, near Chalakudy, Thrissur.
 He completed his schooling in Mar Augustine Memorial Higher Secondary School, Koratty.
 He was inspired by his mother to take up music.
 Later he shifted to Paravur, his native place.
 He is married to Divya, elder sister of Indian cricketer S.Sreesanth.
+The couple has two sons - Madhav and Mahadev.